camunda/camunda-docs/versioned_docs/version-1.3/components/best-practices/architecture/deciding-about-your-stack-c7.md

 ### Choosing a database

- 7 requires a *relational database* for persistence.
+Camunda Platform 7 requires a *relational database* for persistence.
 Even if the persistence provider is in theory pluggable and can be exchanged by e.g. some *NoSQL* persistence this is neither recommended nor supported.
 Therefore, if you have use cases for this, discuss them with Camunda beforehand!

 |  | PostgreSQL | Oracle | H2 | Other databases |
 | -- | -- | -- | -- | -- |